One Flew Over The Cuckoo’s Nest Part I, Chapter Nine Summary

-- McMurphy tries to goad Billy Bibbit into laughter by pretending to reminisce about the two of them hooking of with some prostitutes ("twitches") in Seattle.
-Of course this didn’t actually happen, McMurphy is just messing around.
+- McMurphy tries to goad Billy Bibbit into laughter by pretending to reminisce about the two of them hooking up with some prostitutes ("twitches") in Seattle.
+Of course this didn’t actually happen; McMurphy is just messing around.

 - McMurphy seems pretty happy.
 He’s being served some decent food, which is better than he ever got working on a farm.

 - He flirts with the cook and the girl who pours coffee.
 He also offers to pinch some food